Classic Red Velvet Cupcakes

 - Use a medium cookie scoop coated with nonstick spray to fill each baking cup 2/3 full of batter.

-- Bake for 17 to 18 minutes, until cupcakes spring back to the touch and a toothpick inserted in the center comes out clean.
+- Bake cupcakes for 17 to 18 minutes, until tops spring back to the touch and a toothpick inserted in the center comes out clean.
 Let cupcakes cool in pans on wire racks for 2 minutes before removing from pans to cool completely.

-- For the frosting, beat cream cheese and butter on medium speed until creamy, scraping down bowl as needed.
+- Make frosting: Beat cream cheese and butter on medium speed until creamy, scraping down the sides of the bowl as needed.
 Beat in vanilla and salt.
 Reduce speed to low; add powdered sugar 1 cup at a time and beat well, scraping down bowl as needed.
 If frosting is too soft to use immediately, chill for 15 to 20 minutes before piping.

 - Store leftover cupcakes covered in the refrigerator up to 3 days.
 Bring to room temperature before serving.